-Knowledge and content are multi- and inter-disciplinary long-term targets and values [11].
+Knowledge and content are multi- and inter-disciplinary long-term targets and values [6].
 In practice, powerful and secure information technology can support knowledge-based works and values.
 Computing goes along with methodologies, technological means, and devices applicable for universal automatic manipulation and processing of data and information.
 Computing is a practical tool and has well defined purposes and goals.

-Most measures, e.g., similarity, distance and vector measures, are only secondary means [12], which cannot cope with complex knowledge.
-Evaluation metrics are very limited, and so are the connections resulting from co-occurences in given texts, e.g., even with Natural Language Processing (NLP), or clustering results in granular text segments [13].
+Most measures, e.g., similarity, distance and vector measures, are only secondary means [7], which cannot cope with complex knowledge.
+Evaluation metrics are very limited, and so are the connections resulting from co-occurences in given texts, e.g., even with Natural Language Processing (NLP), or clustering results in granular text segments [8].

-Evaluation can be based on word semantic relatedness, datasets and evaluation measures, e.g., the WordSimilarity 353 dataset (EN-WS353) for English texts [14].
-The development of Big Data amounts and complexity up to this point show that processing power is not the sole solution [15].
+Evaluation can be based on word semantic relatedness, datasets and evaluation measures, e.g., the WordSimilarity 353 dataset (EN-WS353) for English texts [9].
+The development of Big Data amounts and complexity up to this point show that processing power is not the sole solution [10].
 Advanced longterm knowledge management and analytics are on the rise.

-Value of data is an increasingly important issue, especially when long-term knowledge creation is required, e.g., knowledge loss due to departing personnel [16].
+Value of data is an increasingly important issue, especially when long-term knowledge creation is required, e.g., knowledge loss due to departing personnel [11].
 Current information models are not able to really quantify the value of information.
-Due to this fact one of the most important assets [17], the information, is often left out [18].
+Due to this fact one of the most important assets [12], the information, is often left out [13].
 Today a full understanding of the value of information is lacking.
 For example, free Open Access contributions can bear much higher information values than contributions from commercial publishers or providers.

-For countless application scenarios the entities have to be documented, described, selected, analysed, and interpreted.
+For numberless application scenarios the entities have to be documented, described, selected, analysed, and interpreted.
 Standard means like statistics and regular expression search methods are basic tools used for these purposes.

 Anyhow, these means are not data-centric, they are volatile methods, delivering non-persistent attributes with minimal descriptive features.
 The basic methods only count, the result is a number.
 Numbers can be easily handled but in their solelity such means are quite limited in their descriptiveness and expressiveness.

 Therefore, many data and information handling systems create numbers of individual tools, e.g., for creating abstracts, generating keywords, and computing statistics based on the data.
 Such means and their implementations are either very basic or they are very individual.
-Open Access data represents value, which must not be underestimated for the development of knowledge resources and Open Access can provide new facilities [19] but it also provides challenges [20].